Amending the TIER Regulation: Maintaining Alberta’s Carbon Pricing System and Bolstering the CCUS Framework

 Following the Amendment Regulation the TIER Regulation will be in effect through 2030.
 The next review of the TIER Regulation must be completed by December 31, 2026.
 As further updates and related changes come into effect, we will continue to monitor future developments.

-To discuss any questions about the Amendment Regulation, its effects on your business and operations or the TIER Regulation, please contact your trusted McCarthy Tétrault advisor or one of the authors.
+To discuss any questions about the Amendment Regulation, its effects on your business and operations or the TIER Regulation, please consult our Environmental, Regulatory & Aboriginal (ERA) Group.